Plasticiser

 What is DEHP?

-DEHP is a plasticiser used in many medical products that’s flexible and has a beneficial effect on red cells during storage as it considerably increases the shelf life of products.
+DEHP is a plasticiser used in many medical products to make them flexible and has a beneficial effect on red cells during storage as it considerably increases the shelf life of products.

 DEHP is widespread in our environment with everyday exposure through food, plastic products, air and water.
-Phthalates, including DEHP, are in a huge number of common items, from plastic household products to food and drink containers, flooring, roofing, wall coverings, cables, paints, pharmaceutical products and clothing.
+Phthalates, including DEHP, are found in a wide range of common items, from plastic household products, food and drink containers, flooring, roofing, wall coverings, cables, paints, pharmaceutical products, and clothing.

 Are there any side effects from DEHP?

-In more than 40 years of its use in medical products, there have been no significant adverse effects demonstrated in humans.
+Over more than 50 years of use in medical products, no significant adverse effects have been demonstrated in humans.

 Use of PVC medical devices may lead to a higher exposure to DEHP compared to everyday sources affecting the general population.

-Some blood bags and tubing contain DEHP which means patients receiving blood products, especially those who are very small and/or receive a large number of transfusions, are at risk of exposure.
-Lifeblood manages this risk by ensuring at-risk groups receive blood products that have been stored for the shortest possible time as these have less DEHP.
+Some blood bags and tubing contain DEHP, which means patients receiving blood products, especially those who are very small and/or receive a large number of transfusions, are at risk of exposure.
+Lifeblood manages this risk by ensuring that at-risk groups receive blood products that have been stored for the shortest possible time, as these have less DEHP.

-Lifeblood continues to monitor research for potential DEHP alternatives.
-However, as long as it remains in use, the small risk of exposure in blood transfusions should be considered in the context of the considerable benefits of the treatment.
+Lifeblood continues to monitor research for potential alternatives to DEHP.
+However, while it remains in use, the small risk of exposure in blood transfusions should be weighed against the considerable benefits of the treatment.